signalfx/signalfx-dotnet-tracing/docs/README.md

    "SIGNALFX_SERVICE_NAME=my-service-name"                    # Set the service name
 )
 Set-ItemProperty HKLM:SYSTEM\CurrentControlSet\Services\$svcName -Name Environment -Value $vars
-# Now each time you start the given Windows Service, it will be auto-instrumented.
+# Now each time you start the service, it will be auto-instrumented.
 ```

 ### Instrument an ASP.NET application deployed on IIS